Our step-by-step guide to mess-free period sex

 - Condoms: Totally safe to use these with Flex.

-- IUDs: Using a menstrual disc with an IUD is certainly possible, but if you have an IUD we always recommend chatting with your doctor or health provider before trying any of our products because they’ll have a better idea about how your IUD is placed and currently positioned in relation to your unique anatomy.
-Learn more about discs and IUDs here!
+- IUDs: Using a menstrual disc with an IUD is certainly possible, but if you have an IUD, we always recommend chatting with your OB/GYN or healthcare provider beforehand: They’ll have a better idea of how your IUD is placed and where your IUD strings hang in relation to your unique anatomy.

 - NuvaRing: The Flex Disc is safe to wear in conjunction with NuvaRing.
 Just be sure to prioritize your birth control by inserting it first and then following up with the disc.
 We also recommend giving your disc a quick check upon removal to be sure you don’t accidentally remove your Nuvaring.